M.S. in Libraries, Informatics and Technology in Education (LITE)

 Non-Degree Seeking Status: Applicants may enroll as non-degree seeking students in a maximum of 12 semester hours while awaiting approval for admission to the program pending completion of their admissions packets.
 No more than 12 hours of graduate coursework taken as a non-degree seeking student at WKU can be used to fulfill program and research tool requirements for the MS degree.

-All applicants enrolled as non-degree seeking students must contact a member of the LME faculty for advisement prior to enrolling in any graduate courses.
+All applicants enrolled as non-degree seeking students must contact a member of the LITE faculty for advisement prior to enrolling in any graduate courses.

-Students interested in the MS LME program must complete an online application with WKU Graduate Studies.
+Students interested in the MS LITE program must complete an online application with WKU Graduate Studies.
 Follow these instructions to complete the application correctly:

 On the Online Application form select "New" application and complete the information required.
-When you reach the Planned Course of Study page follow these steps depending on your interest area:
+When you reach the Planned Course of Study select "Masters" and "Libraries, Informatics, and Technology in Education"

-The M.S. in Library Media Education requires a minimum of 30 semester hours plus a research course/tool for a total of 33 hours.
-Students may transfer up to nine hours of graduate coursework into the LME program with the approval of their advisor.
+The M.S. in Libraries, Informatics, and Technology in Education requires 30 semester hours within which a research tool requirement is satisfied.
+Students may transfer up to nine hours of graduate coursework into the LITE program with the approval of their advisor.
 There are certain conditions under which the research tool may be waived.
 Students must contact the program advisor regarding these conditions.

-The information services (LMS) concentration meets the requirements of the Kentucky Department of Library and Archives Professional Certificate II for Library Directors serving a population of more than 15,000.
+The Library Media elements meet the requirements of the Kentucky Department of Library and Archives Professional Certificate II for public librarians.

-Please visit the Library Media Education website for additional certification requirements and information on the professional portfolio process:wku.edu/lme.
+Please visit the Libraries, Informatics, and Technology in Education website for additional certification requirements and information on the professional portfolio process:wku.edu/lite.